The case for 4-bit precision: k-bit Inference Scaling Laws: Detailed Scaling Results

 \subsection{Perplexity-based inference scaling laws}

-Since perplexity evaluation provides a continous value with each token and zero-shot accuracy only a binary value, perplexity is the more reliable value to compare methods.
+Since perplexity evaluation provides a continuous value with each token and zero-shot accuracy only a binary value, perplexity is the more reliable value to compare methods.
 In this section, we present data for evaluation on The Pile Common Crawl \citep{gao2020pile}.
 We did not evaluate Pythia models since our codebase had a bug where evaluation crashed and only provide evaluation for BLOOM, BLOOM, GPT-2, and OPT.
+For OPT-175B we used less samples to evaluate since we did not have enough compute to produce these metrics before the conference deadline and this introduced noise which makes perplexity for OPT-175B worse than OPT-66B.
 In our graphs we limit the perplexity to 100 which indicates that the quantization was unstable and performed at random performance (perplexity $>$ 100000).
+We also transform the perplexity to the cross entropy loss value to make curves more easily visibile.
 Figure~\ref{fig:ppl-bits} shows inference scaling laws for total bits, Figure~\ref{fig:ppl-method} for data types, and Figure~\ref{fig:ppl-blocksize} for block size.